AI Tools for Marketing

 What is Grammarly?

-Grammarly is the writing assistant most marketing teams already have installed, with a Business plan adding AI generation, brand voice training, and team analytics on top of the grammar and tone suggestions everyone knows.
+Grammarly is the writing assistant most marketing teams already have installed.
+The Business plan adds AI generation, brand voice training, and team analytics on top of the grammar and tone suggestions everyone already knows.

-So the AI side does more than catch typos.
+The AI side goes well past catching typos.
 It rewrites a sentence, expands a bullet into a paragraph, adapts a draft to a different audience, or generates a first pass from a one-line prompt.
-The Voice profile feature learns from your team's published writing so suggestions stay on-brand instead of flattening everything into corporate-speak.
+The Voice profile feature learns from your team's published writing, so suggestions stay on-brand instead of flattening everything into corporate-speak.

-Plus it works inside every browser and desktop app you already use.
-Gmail, Slack, Google Docs, Notion, LinkedIn, Word, Outlook.
-There's no new dashboard to learn, no separate editor to switch to.
+It works inside every browser and desktop app you already use: Gmail, Slack, Google Docs, Notion, LinkedIn, Word, Outlook.
+There's no new dashboard to learn and no separate editor to switch to.
 The AI lives in the text fields people already type into.

 Common workflows by role: